RymCold/RandomNumber/README.md

-# RandomNumber
-a beta number summon app.
+It's only a beta verison .

+---

+Code by RymCold,

+©copyright @RymSeriesStudio.
+All rights reserves.

+---